Interlibrary Loan (ILL)

-You can start by locating the item you want in LibrarySearch or one of our electronic databases, then click the Interlibrary Loan request button.
-If you can't find the item in our catalog, you can log in to ILLiad following one of the links below and fill out a request form.
+You can start by locating the item you want in LibrarySearch or one of our electronic databases, then click the Interlibrary Loan or Scan & Deliver request button.
+If you can't find the item in our catalog, you can log in to ILLiad and manually fill in a request form.
+After logging in, you can start a request using the appropriate form linked on the right side of the screen.

-If you have never used ILLiad, you will be prompted to set up an account the first time you log in.
-When you set up your ILLiad account you will select a delivery option.
-Material can be delivered to your preferred branch library, faculty office, or home (distance education faculty/students only).
-To check the status of your ILL requests, log in to your ILLiad account.
-Click here if you need help understanding the status of your request.
+If you've never used ILLiad, you will be prompted to set up an account the first time you log in.
+When you set up your ILLiad account you will select a pickup or delivery option.
+To see the status of your ILL requests, log in to your ILLiad account and click on the transaction number, and scroll to the bottom on the request page.
+You can view a complete list of statuses and detailed explanations on our Understanding the Status of ILLiad Requests page.

 - Many libraries charge lending fees.
-The UO Libraries subsidizes lending fees for current UO faculty, students, and staff ($30 per request for students and staff, $60 per request for faculty).
+The UO Libraries subsidizes lending fees for current UO faculty, students, and staff (up to $30 per request for students and staff, $60 per request for faculty).
 Costs greater than the subsidy are submitted to the requester for authorization before the request is filled.
+We do not subsidize fees for community (Oregon Card) borrowers, and will assess a $15/item charge for each completed request.

 - There is not a set limit to the number of ILL requests that can be submitted; however, we may not be able to process and/or subsidize a large number of transactions simultaneously from any one individual.
-Additionally, we may refer you to a subject specialist librarian who might be able to help you discover local and readily-available resources.
+Additionally, we may refer you to a Subject Librarian who might be able to help you discover local and readily-available resources.

 - Interlibrary Loan is for educational, curricular and scholarly research needs.
 Please use the Popular Reading Collection or your local public library for recreational material.